bjodom/idc/Readme.md

 ---
 ## Revisit This Page for Tips<div id='revisit-often'/>

 We are enhancing, extending, and refining daily!
-Please check back here often for new tips, and inevitable changes as we get better together!
+Please check back at https://github.com/bjodom/idc often for new tips, and inevitable changes as we get better together!

 ---